Cancer Reporting (Specialized Registry Reporting Measure) for Modified Stage 2 Meaningful Use

 - Do you have an Electronic Health Record (EHR) system that is certified for cancer reporting?
 If your system is not certified for cancer reporting, you cannot select cancer.
 (To look up your EHR system, visit the Certified Health IT Product List website.
 Use the dropdown to select Product or Vendor Name.
 Enter your product or vendor, then select Search.
 Once your product or vendor appears in the list, select the 2014 Certification Edition to the left of the page.
-Also scroll down to Certification Criteria and select 170.314(f)(5) Cancer Case Information" and "(f)(6) Transmission to Cancer Registries," then select "Search Matching Products."
-A list of EHR products certified for cancer reporting will be displayed.
-If your EHR system is not listed, contact your EHR vendor to determine if and when the cancer reporting option will be available.)
+Also scroll down to Certification Criteria and select 170.314(f)(5) and 170.314(f)(6).
+If your product/vendor stays in the list, they are certified for cancer reporting.
+If they disappear, they are not certified.
+If your EHR system is not certified for cancer reporting, contact your EHR vendor to determine if and when the cancer reporting option will be available.)

 - If you meet all of the eligibility criteria, you must register your intent to report cancer data to the WVCR using the Meaningful Use Registration System within 60 days after the start of your 2015 90-day reporting period.
 As an example, the latest 90-day period in 2015 is October 3 to December 31, 2015.
 The latest you can register is December 2, 2015.
 Please download the "Registration System Instructions" to assist with registering.
 Call or e-mail Myra Fernatt at (304) 356-4953 if you have any questions while completing your registration.

 - After you submit your registration, the Registration Status will indicate "In Review" in the Meaningful Use Registration System, and your Primary Contact will receive an e-mail confirmation indicating that the registration was successfully saved.
 WVCR staff will review the registration information, contact your Primary Contact if more information is needed, and will change the Registration Status to "Registered - In Queue."
 Your Primary Contact will receive an e-mail confirming that you have been placed in the cancer reporting queue.